davidtkramer/mock_api/README.md

 end
 ```

 Any changes to your mock APIs will require restarting the development server unless the mocks reside in a directory in the Rails `autoload_paths` config.
-The simplest approach is to place the mocks in a `mock_apis` directory underneath `app`, and then Rails will automatically autoload them.
+The simplest way to autoload is to put mocks in a `mock_apis` directory underneath `app`, and then Rails will automatically autoload them.
 Then, setup your initializer like so:

 ```ruby
 # config/initializers/mock_api.rb